ASSERT-KTH/yajta/README.md

 # yajta (Yet Another Java Tracing Agent)

+yajta is both a small library on top of javassist helping to insert probes in bytecode, and a agent built with this library that allow tracing method call at runtime of java programs.

 Java agent tracing methods calls.

 Argument must belong to the following list (and be separated by |)